YunoHost-Apps/nextcloud_ynh/doc/ADMIN.md

 #### High Performance Backend

-This is an application on Nextcloud that should speed up the instance, more information here: https://github.com/nextcloud/notify_push#about
+High Performance Backend is an application on Nextcloud that should speed up the instance, more information here: https://github.com/nextcloud/notify_push#about

 #### With YunoHost App (ARM64 support, better performance)